square/square-php-sdk/doc/apis/subscriptions.md

 # List Subscription Events

 Lists all events for a specific subscription.
-In the current implementation, only `START_SUBSCRIPTION` and `STOP_SUBSCRIPTION` (when the subscription was canceled) events are returned.

 ```php
 function listSubscriptionEvents(string $subscriptionId, ?string $cursor = null, ?int $limit = null): ApiResponse